sixthkrum/joystick-lib/README.md

 Ongoing project to map keyboard keys to a joystick using xdotool and linux joystick api

-to compile projects using this link libxdo and libxjs, trying to figure out a linker thing
+to compile using this link both libxdo and libxjs

 dependencies: